-1. Signatory organisations will commit to conducting their aid and development activities in an environmentally sustainable manner that is consistent with traditional beliefs and practices and reflects local understandings of kaitiakitanga/stewardship in relation to the environment.
+- 1. Signatory organisations will commit to conducting their aid and development activities in an environmentally sustainable manner that is consistent with traditional beliefs and practices and reflects local understandings of kaitiakitanga/stewardship in relation to the environment. - 2.
+Signatory organisations will ensure that environmental impact and sustainability are referenced in monitoring, evaluation, research and learning activities. - 3.
+Signatory organisations will articulate in their communications how their focus on environmental sustainability and climate action aligns with and supports SDG 13.
+Climate Action.